vortexdeveloperlabs/Filter-Lock/docs/How Masqr compares to Filter Lock.md

-# How Masqr compares to Filter Lock
+# How [Masqr](https://github.com/titaniumnetwork-dev/MasqrProject) compares to Filter Lock

 > This is a working document

 Masqr is a solution to link leaking inspired by Filter Lock by Titanium Network.
 I don't mean to "expose" Masqr, but I think the solution is rushed, and probably for a good reason.
 Link leaking is a problem, but that's only because proper protections aren't in place.
 Masqr only aims to solve once specific part of it, manual filtering, which isn't remotely relevant anymore.
 It still has a lot of flaws, that they can fix.

+You could also use Masqr and Filter Lock together, but with using Filter Lock only for certain features besides locking

 ### Request Repeating